 Remote characterization of the regional context of the Jezero crater landing site for the Mars 2020 rover

 My interests span a wide breadth, and include the topics planetary science and exploration, mineralogy and geochemistry, and analytical techniques in the physical sciences.
-Wider subject areas I personally find interesting include physics, history, aviation, Middle-earth, and baroque music.
+Wider subject areas I personally find interesting include history, aviation, Middle-earth, and baroque music.